BlueAndi/DroidControlShip/doc/ROS2/setup/Agent.md

 ## Using the agent with the UDP interface

 > [!WARNING]
-> Note: UDP ports on WSL are not working properly if you need to access them outside of the WSL VM.
+> Note: UDP ports on WSL are not working properly if you need to access them outside of the WSL VM (Status 2024-10-31).
 Use TCP with WSL instead.
+> See [https://github.com/micro-ROS/micro-ROS-Agent/issues/194](https://github.com/micro-ROS/micro-ROS-Agent/issues/194) for further details.
+> The mentioned ```netsh`` tool for port proxy forwarding only supports TCP.

 Start the MicroXRCEAgent binary to listen to UDP connections: